 Photo credit © Ashanti Kente Weaving V by Damien Halleux Radermecker

 It is my great pleasure to introduce GDN’s forthcoming 2014 Annual Global Development Conference.
-It will be organized in partnership with the African Capacity Building Foundation, the African Economic Research Consortium and the University of Ghana and will take place in Accra, Ghana, from 18-20 June, 2014.
+It will be organized in partnership with the African Capacity Building Foundation, the African Economic Research Consortium, University of Ghana and United Nations Economic Commission for Africa will take place in Accra, Ghana, from 18-20 June, 2014.

 The conference will feature some of the work conducted by GDN and its Regional Network Partners, and will be organized around one major theme: “Structural transformation in Africa and beyond”.
 The African continent has undergone major transformation over the last two decades.
 Growth has been buoyant, and in the face of an international environment deeply and durably affected by the 2007-2008 financial crisis, Sub-Saharan Africa has experienced an average real rate of growth of about 5 percent since 1995 and has been able to sustain such growth in the recent years.